-The performance standard necessary is equal to a minimum of Grade 7 ABRSM.
+Academic: The performance standard necessary is equal to a minimum of Grade 7 ABRSM.
 Two compositions are submitted, with one assessing compositional techniques and the second being a free-choice submission.
 The final exam requires students to write two essays analysing musical elements of complex pieces of music and also to listen to extracts of studied pieces and identify elemental modulations.
-A high percentage of our students progress to study music at universities and conservatoires each year, for example 75% in 2019.
+A high percentage of our students progress to study music at universities and conservatoires each year.

-Music at the High School really begins outside the classroom, where numerous groups are run by the permanent and peripatetic staff.
+Cocurricular: Music at the High School really begins outside the classroom, where numerous groups are run by the permanent and peripatetic staff.
 Part of the ethos of the Music department is to prepare students to become working musicians.
-This involves preparing for particular events throughout the year in the same manner as one would as part of a ensemble.
+This involves preparing for particular events throughout the year in the same manner as one would as part of an ensemble.

-Highlights of the year include a carol service, held at the stunning All Saints' Church in Northampton, and the school musical production which takes place during the Summer Arts Season.
-Amidst these major events lie the Spring Composition Recital, the Summer Masterclass series and the biennial GDST Young Musician of the Year award.
+Highlights of the year include a Christmas Concert and the school musical production which takes place during the summer Arts Season.
+Amidst these major events lie the Spring Composition Recital, the Summer Masterclass series and the ABRSM recital.

-Physical Education (OCR)
+Physical Education (OCK)